 FemtoFiber ultra FD

-Completely replacing the free-space paths between a Watt-level femtosecond laser and a two-photon microscope is a game-changer for modern microscopy.
-Delivering femtosecond pulses directly from the laser source to the microscope via an optical fiber enables completely new microscope designs and brings laser safety and ease of use to a new level.
+Replacing the free-space paths between a Watt-level femtosecond fiber laser and a two-photon microscope setup is a total game-changer for modern multiphoton microscopy!
+Delivering femtosecond pulses directly from the laser source to the microscope through an optical fiber opens the door to completely new microscope designs for non-linear microscopy and makes laser safety and ease of use feel effortless – that's the power of fiber delivery.

-In the FemtoFiber ultra FD, TOPTICA combines a polarization-maintaining hollow-core fiber with TOPTICA’s proprietary COOL technology: COOLAC offers hands-off, automated fiber coupling that eliminates manual alignment at installation, optimizes fiber coupling at the touch of a button, and monitors fiber coupling efficiency completely internally without the need for external tools or equipment.
+In the FemtoFiber ultra FD, we combine a polarization-maintaining hollow-core fiber with our proprietary COOL technology: COOLAC offers hands-off, automated fiber coupling that eliminates manual alignment at installation, optimizes fiber coupling at the touch of a button, and monitors fiber coupling efficiency completely internally without the need for external tools or equipment.
 This means the fiber can stay connected to the microscope or user setup at all times.

-Additionally, an integrated AOM for fast power modulation, software-controlled dispersion precompensation (GDD) and TOPTICA’s unique Clean Pulse Technology complete the laser system.
+An integrated AOM for fast power modulation, software-controlled dispersion precompensation, and our unique Clean Pulse Technology complete the system and ensure smooth, user-friendly performance.

 Your Benefits